What is a fever?

 When do you need to see a doctor?

-You need to see a doctor if your child has a fever and:
+Your child needs to see a doctor if they have a fever and:

-- Your child is very young (less than three months old).
+- your child is very young (less than 3 months old);

-- Your child has a chronic illness & your doctor has told you to seek review promptly if they develop a fever.
+- your child has a chronic illness and your doctor has told you to seek help for fever.

 You also need to see a doctor if your child has:

-- Neck stiffness or the light is hurting their eyes.
+- neck stiffness or light is hurting their eyes;

-- Bulging of the fontanelle (the soft spot on the head in babies).
+- bulging of the fontanelle (the soft spot on babies’ heads);

-Older children (3 years and older) who have a cold, but are not very sick, generally do not need to see a doctor with every fever.
+Older children (over 3 years) who have a cold, but are not very sick, generally do not need to see a doctor for fever.

-- Dress your child in enough clothing so that they are comfortable and are not shivering or sweating.
+- Dress your child in appropriate clothing so they are comfortable- not shivering or sweating.

-- Give your child plenty to drink; children with a fever need more fluids.
+Give your child plenty of fluid to drink; children with a fever need more fluids than usual.